 In 1972, Rosa Parks received the Rosa Parks Freedom Award from the SCLC.

-In 1979, Rosa Parks was featured on one of the cards in the Supersisters trading card set, as card no. 27.
+In 1979, Rosa Parks was featured on one of the cards in the Supersisters trading card set, card no. 27.

-In 1979, Rosa Parks's mother died.
+In 1979, Rosa Parks's mother died, causing her personal loss.

 In 1980, the NAACP further recognized Rosa Parks with their own Martin Luther King Jr. Award.